jwrg/jwrg.github.io/index.md

 show_tile: false
 ---

-Thanks for your visit to my personal webpage and blog.
+Thanks for your visit to my personal webpage and blog, *Fons Minervae*.
+The title roughly translates to "the font of wisdom," which I use here tongue-in-cheek.
 Please poke around and check back often.